python/importlib_metadata/docs/using.rst

     >>> version('wheel')
     '0.32.3'

-You can also get a collection of entry points selectable by group, such as ``console_scripts``, ``distutils.commands`` and others.
+You can also get a collection of entry points selectable by properties of the EntryPoint (typically 'group' or 'name'), such as
+``console_scripts``, ``distutils.commands`` and others.
 Each group contains a collection of :ref:`EntryPoint <entry-points>` objects.